Bridging loans and Auction finance timelines

 In the first few days after the auction, the focus is on confirming all the information a lender needs to proceed with underwriting.
 This includes the property address, tenure, current condition and occupancy, the loan amount required, how the funds will be used, and confirmation of the exit strategy.
 If borrower documents have not already been provided, they need to follow immediately.

 This is the stage where many cases slow down unnecessarily.
 Lenders and brokers can only move forward when the information in front of them is complete.
 If a lender has to come back repeatedly for details that could have been provided on day one, each exchange costs time.
-The practical model worth applying is that the number of questions a lender needs to ask is roughly proportional to how long underwriting takes.
-A complete, clear submission generates fewer questions.
+A complete, clear submission generates fewer questions and therefore moves faster.

 Valuation